sequelize/umzug/README.md

 Optional arguments:
   -h, --help            Show this help message and exit.
   --to NAME             All migrations up to and including this one should be
-                        applied.
+                        applied
-  --step COUNT          Run this many migrations.
-If not specified, all will
+  --step COUNT          Apply this many migrations.
+If not specified, all
-                        be applied.
+                        will be applied.
   --name MIGRATION      Explicity declare migration name(s) to be applied.
+                        Only these migrations will be applied.
   --rerun {THROW,SKIP,ALLOW}
                         Specify what action should be taken when a migration that has already been applied is passed to --name.